 - Knowledge about clinical and rehabilitation needs and the best experts to instruct

 Once proceedings are underway, the process could take several years to complete, so it is important to find a specialist solicitor whose expertise you feel confident about from the outset.
 You are free to approach and make initial enquiries with more than one firm before deciding who you would like to represent you.
-How can I check whether or not a solicitor is a specialist?

-.
+You can search for clinical negligence specialists on either The Law Society or the AVMA website.
 Both websites enable you to search geographically to find a solicitor in your part of the UK.
-MRF is working with Pannone LLP , (see Pannone
+MRF is working with Clarke Willmott LLP

-) one accredited specialist clinical negligence firm that covers England and Wales.
+one accredited specialist clinical negligence firm that covers England and Wales.